TheFrug/Seekers-of-New-Tiena/_World/___Factions/Bromzheath Arc/Rose Family.md

 ## Overview
 - **Type**: Wealthy Landowner family whose lineage hails from the last chief of the [[Firbolg]] of [[Bromzheath]]
 - **Reputation:**
-	- Most of public respects and trusts the Rose family, as tradition holds that the Rose family is responsible for consecrating the fields which are so important to Romzheath
+	- Most of public respects and trusts the Rose family, as tradition holds that the Rose family is responsible for consecrating the fields which are so important to Bromzheath
 	- The wealthier, more educated houses respect and fear the Rose family, as they are aware of how much influence they have, including the [[Conspiracy of the Earthmother’s Scythe]]
 - **Aesthetic**:
 - **Symbol/Icon**: